Marilyn Strickland

 Marilyn Strickland (born September 25, 1962) is an American politician who is the U.S. representative from Washington's 10th congressional district.
 The district is based in the state capital of Olympia, and also includes much of eastern Tacoma.

 A member of the Democratic Party, Strickland took office on January 3, 2021.
 She served as the 38th mayor of Tacoma from 2010 to 2018.
 She is the first member of the United States Congress of both Korean and African-American heritage, and the first African-American member elected from Washington.
-Strickland is also one of the first three Korean-American women elected to Congress, beginning her term on the same day as Republicans Young Kim and Michelle Steel.
+Strickland is also one of the first three Korean-American women elected to Congress, beginning her term on the same day as Republicans Young Kim and Michelle Park Steel.

 Early life and education

 Strickland was born on September 25, 1962, in Seoul, South Korea, the daughter of Inmin Kim, a Korean, and Willie Strickland, an African-American serviceman.
 She and her family moved to Tacoma, Washington, in 1967 after her father was stationed at Fort Lewis.
 She was raised in Tacoma's South End neighborhood and attended Mount Tahoma High School.
-Strickland earned a degree in business from the University of Washington and an MBA from Clark Atlanta University.
+Strickland earned a Bachelor of Arts degree in business from the University of Washington and a Master of Business Administration from Clark Atlanta University.
+She is married to Patrick Erwin.

 Career

 After graduating from the University of Washington, Strickland took a job at Northern Life Insurance doing clerical work.
 At a luncheon, she was introduced to Seattle Mayor Norm Rice, who suggested that she further her education.

 After earning a Master of Business Administration from Clark Atlanta University, Strickland joined Starbucks as a manager of its online business.
-She then moved on to help launch the City of Tacoma’s public broadband cable service Click!, working with an advertisement agency to help grow public support.
+She then moved on to help launch the City of Tacoma's public broadband cable service Click!, working with an advertisement agency to help grow public support.

 After years in the private sector, Strickland was elected to the Tacoma City Council.
 She served as a council member for two years before being selected to serve as mayor from 2010 to 2018.

 Strickland was the first Asian-born elected mayor of Tacoma, as well as the first African-American woman in that office.
 She used connections in China and Vietnam to draw foreign investors, culminating in Chinese President Xi Jinping's visit to Tacoma.

 In May 2010, the Tacoma Board of Ethics sanctioned Strickland for accepting frequent flyer miles from a local businessman for an official trip to Asia.
 She accepted the sanction and returned the value of the frequent flyer miles to the businessman.

 After her mayoralty, Strickland was approached by the pro-business Seattle Metropolitan Chamber of Commerce to serve as its president.
 During her tenure as president of the chamber of commerce, she opposed the Seattle head tax.

 Strickland has been described as a political moderate or centrist.